commonhaus/foundation/FAQ.md

 ## Why not the Apache Software Foundation?

-The Apache Software Foundation (ASF) is renowned for its support of a diverse range of open-source projects, offering a structured environment with specific infrastructure requirements, including mailing lists, and a governance model centered around the Apache Software License (Apache-2.0).
+The Apache Software Foundation (ASF) is renowned for its support of a diverse range of open source projects, offering a structured environment with specific infrastructure requirements, including mailing lists, and a governance model centered around the Apache Software License (Apache-2.0).